kylef/Commander/README.md

 - Options - A option with a value which can be used multiple times, your command is passed an array containing all option values.
 - Flag - A boolean, on/off flag.
 - Argument - A positional argument.
-- VaradicArgument - A varadic argument
+- VariadicArgument - A variadic argument

 **NOTE**: *It's important to describe your arguments after options and flags so the parser can differentiate between `--option value` and `--flag argument`.*